Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: Sensing Security Performance Analysis

 \subsection{Properties of Intercepted Signals}

 To evaluate the sensing security performance, the power and cyclostationary behavior of the received signals should be analyzed.
-Based on the received signal \eqref{eq:5}, we define ${\bf{r}} = {\left[r_{1}, \ldots , r_K \right]^T} \in {{\mathbb C}^K}$ as the signals received by the advanced ER aircraft across all the $K$ subcarriers.
-The power collected by the advanced ER aircraft across $K$ subcarriers can be directly given by
+Based on the received signal \eqref{eq:5}, the power collected by the advanced ER aircraft across $K$ subcarriers can be directly given by

-To further study the cyclostationary property, the signals are converted into the frequency domain by the $K$-point FFTs, which can be expressed as
+To further study the cyclostationary property, the signals are converted into the frequency domain by the $N$-point FFTs, which can be expressed as

-where ${{\bf{V}}_{{\rm{FFT}}}} \in {{\mathbb C}^{K \times K}}$ denotes the FFT matrix defined by
+where ${{\bf{V}}_{{\rm{FFT}}}} \in {{\mathbb C}^{N \times N}}$ denotes the FFT matrix defined by

 Based on the frequency-domain signal \eqref{eq:7}, we can derive its corresponding cyclic spectrum \cite{gardner1986spectral} by